rclone/rclone/docs/content/commands/rclone_test_info.md

 ## Synopsis

-rclone info discovers what filenames and upload methods are possible to write to the paths passed in and how long they can be.
+Discovers what filenames and upload methods are possible to write to the paths passed in and how long they can be.
 It can take some time.
 It will write test files into the remote:path passed in.
 It outputs a bit of go code for each one.

 **NB** this can create undeletable files and other hazards - use with care